-Start the wall with two inside 90° Combination corners (page 11) and two outside 90° Vertical corners using closed-end coping blocks.
+Start the wall with two inside 90° Combination corners (page 11) and two outside 90° Vertical walls using a step block.
 Use the Total Run formula to determine the distance out from the face of the wall where the front of the first riser should be placed.
-Place another row of coping blocks directly behind the first set.
+Place a row of coping blocks directly behind the first step.